App Store Earnings For Developers Exceed $70 Billion; App Downloads Up 70% YoY

 Try to imagine how much more money would be made if they allowed adult/porn/hentai apps.

+That's a really cool anecdote, bro, but we know that you don't actually have any friends, so you're not fooling anyone.

-This is why Blackberry lost the smartphone wars (Score:2)
+This is why Blackberry lost the smartphone wars (Score:3)

 When I was at RIM, the iPhone 4 came out with one of the benefits for buyers was the extensive library of apps that were available for download.
 The iPhone SDK was free or a very nominal cost.
 To develop an app for the Blackberry at the time required an expensive SDK as well as a costly testing process to make sure the app met their standards.

-RIM at the time (and I talked about this with very senior executives) made it clear that the way Apple was doing would destroy Apple as professionals wouldn't want s
+RIM at the time (and I talked about this with very senior executives) made it clear that the way Apple was doing would destroy Apple as professionals wouldn't want something which had unvetted and, to their eye, silly apps.

 Re: (Score:2)